 There are 3 doshas known as Vata, Pitta and Kapha.
-Each of them is explained very well here.
+Each of them is explained clearly here.

 Composed of fire and water, Pitta dosha governs metabolism and transformation in the body, including digestion.

-Pitta is associated with heat, and its effects are especially felt during the hot summer, from July to September.
+Pitta is associated with heat, and the effects are especially felt during the hot summer, from July to September.

-Hot days increases the pitta dosha in our bodies leading to, heartburns, indigestion, acne, irritability and sweating.
+Hot days increases the pitta dosha in our bodies leading to, heartburn, indigestion, acne, irritability and sweating.